precice/precice.github.io/content/docs/couple-your-code/porting/couple-your-code-porting-v2-3.md

 ### Add `relativeReadTime` for all read data calls

 The previously optional argument `relativeReadTime` is now mandatory for read data calls.
 This requires you to update all read data calls.
 See [time interpolation](couple-your-code-waveform) for more details on this argument.
-If your adapter does not consider [subcycling](couple-your-code-time-step-sizes.html) or [time interpolation](couple-your-code-waveform.html), you can simply get the required `relativeReadTime` by calling `double preciceDt = getMaxTimeStepSize()` call.
+If your adapter does not support [subcycling](couple-your-code-time-step-sizes.html) or [time interpolation](couple-your-code-waveform.html), you can simply get the required `relativeReadTime` by calling `double preciceDt = getMaxTimeStepSize()` call.
 Change:

 ```diff
 - couplingInterface.readBlockVectorData(meshName, dataReadName, numberOfVertices, vertexIDs.data(), readData.data());